 Bacterial and fungal infections are common during the rainy months.
-So make sure you invest in an anti-bacterial shampoo like the Pure Derm Mint Cool Anti - Dandruff Shampoo, which comes infused with menthol that deep cleanses your scalp by getting rid of grime and grease, while also fighting infections.
+So make sure you invest in an anti-bacterial shampoo infused with an ingredient like tea tree oil or menthol that deep cleanses the scalp by getting rid of grime and grease, while also fighting infections.

 Don’t skip conditioner